-When possible interact with the local population.
+When possible, interact with the local population.
 Don't succumb to the temptation to isolate yourself, even if it is within a group of compatriots.
 Locals will generally be pleased to introduce you to their culture and willing to answer questions.
 Don't be afraid of making mistakes.
 When you are eager to learn, people are usually more than willing to meet you half-way and learn from you in turn.
+Trying to keep expectations low will help you with staying open to new things.